4dboard/Proxy-yxorP/README.md

 feasible to surpass the conceptual limitations imposed by the current state of affairs.
 This is the case despite the availability of insufficient instruments to aid in the growing process.
 If you can prioritize the most essential tasks, you will be able to do more while spending less time, money, and experiencing less long-term aggravation.
-To ease some of the stress you are now experiencing, it may be beneficial to prioritize the most essential chores.
+To ease some stress you are now experiencing, it may be beneficial to prioritize the most essential chores.

 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png) ![image](https://user-images.githubusercontent.com/6468571/152177774-25482b2a-f8cd-4f19-a221-97dc29212a2d.png)